 Among the layouts available are

-- You could create a completely custom-rendered View type, for example a "volume control" knob rendered using 2D graphics, and which resembles an analog electronic control.
+Viewtype—for example, a "volume control" knob, rendered using 2D graphics, that resembles an analog electronic control.

-- You could combine a group of View components into a new single component, perhaps to make something like a ComboBox (a combination of popup list and free entry text field), a dual-pane selector control (a left and right pane with a list in each where you can reassign which item is in which list), and so on.
+Viewcomponents into a new single component, perhaps to make something like a combo box (a combination of popup list and free entry text field), a dual-pane selector control (a left and right pane with a list in each where you can reassign which item is in which list), and so on.

-- You could override the way that an EditText component is rendered on the screen (the Notepad Tutorial uses this to good effect to create a lined notepad page).
+EditTextcomponent is rendered on the screen.
+The NotePad sample app uses this to good effect to create a lined notepad page.

-- You could capture other events like key presses and handle them in some custom way (such as for a game).
+- You can capture other events—like key presses—and handle them in a custom way, such as for a game.

-The sections below explain how to create custom Views and use them in your application.
+The following sections explain how to create custom views and use them in your application.
+For

-Here is a high level overview of what you need to know to get started in creating your own View components:
+Here is a high-level overview of what you need to know to create your own

 Extend an existing